 - Expanded Fly-Fi connectivity, providing coverage to nearly the entire JetBlue network.

 All About In-Air Ambiance

 JetBlue’s A320 restyling also allows the airline to refresh the overall feel of the aircraft interior.
 New LED lighting will enhance the look and tone of the in-cabin ambiance and allow for a variety of lighting settings to increase customer comfort.
 New sidewalls and overhead bins will also be installed, as well as a variety of newly incorporated design elements throughout that will capture JetBlue’s unique style and personality.

 JetBlue expects to complete approximately a dozen A320 restyles by the end of 2018, with the ability to complete multiple aircraft each month by 2019.
 JetBlue’s so-called A320 classics will be restyled first.
 JetBlue’s overall A320 restyling is set to take approximately three years.

 Often Copied, Never Duplicated

 As JetBlue refreshes its A320 fleet the airline is also enhancing an additional element that cannot be matched anywhere else in the sky: the airline’s crewmembers.

 JetBlue’s philosophy has always been to hire those who are passionate about providing great service.
 In 2017 the airline grew to include more than 5,000 inflight crewmembers.
-At the same time JetBlue made a commitment to provide every one of them with enhanced tools and training for more meaningful interactions with customers every day.
+At the same time, JetBlue made a commitment to provide every one of them with enhanced tools and training for more meaningful interactions with customers every day.

-Building on the success of JetBlue’s specially trained Mint inflight crewmembers, the airline expanded its unique ‘JetBlue Promises’ training standards across the board, with every inflight crewmember on track to compete the program in 2018.
+Building on the success of JetBlue’s specially trained Mint inflight crewmembers, the airline expanded its unique ‘JetBlue Promises’ training standards across the board, with every inflight crewmember on track to complete the program in 2018.
 JetBlue is committed to offering world-class hospitality experiences across the entire airline, on every flight and at every seat.